mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 For these candidates, I moved their application to the `instant-reject` folder and didn't send a reply.

-I put XX% of candidates into the `instant-reject` folder.
+I put 138 candidates 62% of candidates into the `instant-reject` folder.

 ### cover-letter-reject